For Fortinet Inc. [FTNT], Analyst sees a rise to $70. What next?

-Fortinet Inc. [NASDAQ: FTNT] price surged by 1.47 percent to reach at $0.75.
-The company report on December 7, 2022 that Fortinet Secure SD-WAN Delivers 300% ROI Over Three Years and Payback in Eight Months, New Independent Study Finds.
+Fortinet Inc. [NASDAQ: FTNT] traded at a low on 12/14/22, posting a -0.80 loss after which it closed the day’ session at $54.27.
+The company report on December 14, 2022 that Fortinet Expands Global Secure SD-WAN Presence with New MSSP Partnerships.

 Sponsored